idan-h/RawEndpoints/README.md

 ## Design & Approach

 - **Minimal API-Based**: Directly utilizes .NET's Minimal API, not a wrapper around it.
-- **Source Generators**: Automatically generate minimal api boilerplate code.
+- **Source Generators**: Automatically generates minimal api boilerplate code.
+- **Focused and Clean**: Aims to be minimalistic and stable.
 - **Non-Opinionated**: Use it raw, partly, or fully.
 You decide.
-- **Focused and Clean**: Aims to be minimalistic and stable.

 ## Roadmap